Arizona’s Private School Tax Credit helps all families have access to high quality private school education

 The Summit School of Ahwatukee needs-based tuition assistance program helps families provide an exceptional, independent private school education for their children.
 The process of applying for financial aid is confidential.

-Applying for Financial Aid for students in kindergarten through 8th grade
+Applying for Financial Aid for students in grades kindergarten through 8th grade:

-- Complete the application and submit supporting documentation to FACTS Grant & Aid and pay the $30 application fee online via credit card or Bank ACH.
-The application is online at https://online.factsmgt.com/aid
+- Pay the $30 FACTS application fee online via credit card or Bank ACH.
+The school cannot accept this payment.

 - Copies of supporting documentation for Social Security Income, Welfare, Child Support, Food Stamps, Workers’ Compensation, and TANF (Temporary Assistance for Needy Families).

-- Summit School financial aid awards also require the completion of the 2017-18 online application with The Institute for Better Education, IBE at ibescholarships.org.
+- Summit School financial aid awards also require the completion of the 2018-19 IBE Application with The Institute for Better Education, (IBE) at www.ibescholarships.org.
 Summit School’s available financial aid is funded from the contributions made by parents, using the Arizona Private School Tax Credit Law.
 These funds are collected through the Institute for Better Education (IBE) and other Student Tuition Organizations.

-- Summit strongly encourages families to solicit tax credit donations into their account at The Institute for Better Education or at other Student Tuition Organizations (STO).
-Tax credit monies assist parents in funding any portion of tuition that may be due by you.
+- Summit strongly encourages families to solicit tax credit donations into their account at The Institute for Better Education or any other Student Tuition Organizations (STO).
+Tax credit monies assist parents in funding any portion of tuition that may be due.

 Please note the following:

-- Families must apply for financial aid each school year.
+- Families must apply for financial aid each school year and awards are dependent upon available school financial aid funds.

-- Summit will determine financial aid awards and will notify applicants via email.
+- Summit School will determine financial aid awards and will notify all applicants via email and mail by May 23, 2018.

 Summit School of Ahwatukee preschool program selected to partner with Quality First (QF) to offer scholarships that make high quality preschool a reality for more families.
 Summit has been rated a 5 star program by Quality First, which is their highest recognition.